First Italo-Ethiopian War: Battle of Adwa

 The decisive battle of the war was the Battle of Adwa on March 1, 1896, which took place in the mountainous country north of the actual town of Adwa (or Adowa).
 The Italian army comprised four brigades totaling approximately 17,700 men, with fifty-six artillery pieces; the Ethiopian army comprised several brigades numbering between 73,000 and 120,000 men (80–100,000 with firearms: according to Richard Pankhurst, the Ethiopians were armed with approximately 100,000 rifles of which about half were quick-firing), with almost fifty artillery pieces.
 General Oreste Baratieri underestimated the size of the Ethiopian force, predicating that Menelik could only field 30,000 men; also, the Ethiopians were better armed, being equipped with thousands of modern rifles and Hotchkiss artillery guns together with ammunition and shells which were superior to the Italian rifles and artillery.
 Menelik had ensured that his infantry and artillerymen were properly trained in their use, giving the Ethiopians a crucial advantage as the Hotchkiss artillery could fire more rapidly than the Italian artillery.

 On the night of 29 February and the early morning of 1 March, three Italian brigades advanced separately towards Adwa over narrow mountain tracks, while a fourth remained camped.
 However, the three leading Italian brigades had become separated during their overnight march and by dawn were spread across several miles of very difficult terrain.
 Unbeknownst to General Baratieri, Emperor Menelik knew his troops had exhausted the ability of the local peasants to support them and had planned to break camp the next day.
 The Emperor had risen early when spies from Ras Alula brought him news that the Italians were advancing.
 The Emperor summoned the separate armies of his nobles and with the Empress Taytu Betul beside him, ordered his forces forward.

-The Italian forces were hit by wave after wave of attacks, until Menelik released his reserve of 25,000 men, which overran an Italian brigade.
-Another brigade under Vittorio Dabormida was cut off, and destroyed by a cavalry charge.
-The last two brigades were destroyed piecemeal in a devastating rout.
-By noon, the Italian survivors were in full retreat.
+Albertone's brigade marched ahead of the Italian army, but due to poor maps and reconnaissance, marched directly into the Ethiopian forces and was subsequently hit by wave after wave of attacks.
+At 10:30 a.m., the Dabormida brigade, which had unsuccessfully tried to help Albertone, was in turn cut off by the strong Ethiopian northern wing on Mount Gusoso, cutting any existing link between Albertone and Dabormida's relief attempt.
+The battle had now split into three separate and independent engagements: on the Enda Chidane Meret pass, Albertone's Eritrean Ascaris were fighting; on Mount Rajo, those of Arimondi and Ellena; and finally, in the Mariam Shewito valley, those led by Dabormida, who were attempting a heroic resistance.
+In all three positions, the Ethiopians enjoyed overwhelming numerical superiority, and the Italian columns, too far apart, could not support each other.
+By noon, the three main Italian brigades were in full retreat, while the Dabormida brigade retreated later that afternoon.